pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 Resolvers MUST ignore names in the server-name key or the include-delegi key if they are in the delegated domain.

 With this initial DELEG specification, servers are still expected to be reached on the standard DNS port for both UDP and TCP, 53.
 While a future specification is expected to address other transports using other ports, its eventual semantics are not covered here.

+### Metadata keys {#mandatory}
+This initial DELEG specification defines a single key which is not directly used for contacting DNS servers but it serves as a protocol extensibility mechanism.

+Any DELEG or DELEGI record can have key named "mandatory", which is similar to the key of the same name in {{!RFC9460}}.

+The presentation value MUST be a comma-separated list of one or more valid DelegInfoKeys, either by their registered name or in the unknown-key format.

+In wire format, it is a sequence of DelegInfoKey numeric values in network byte order, concatenated in strictly increasing numeric order.

+The "mandatory" key itself is optional, but when it is present a given RR MUST NOT be used by a resolver in resolution process if any of the DelegInfoKeys referenced by the "mandatory" DelegInfo element are not supported by given implementation.

 ### Populating the SLIST from DELEG and DELEGI Records {#slist}